-You might be wondering where the 5G towers in your town are located, and it kind of depends.
-For the most part, right now, 5G towers look just like 4G towers — because they are 4G towers.
+You might be wondering where the 5G towers in your town are located.
+For the most part, 5G towers look just like 4G towers — because they are 4G towers.
 The nationwide coverage that T-Mobile, Verizon, and AT&T all offer now is built on slightly tweaked 4G towers, so if you see a traditional cell tower and have 5G coverage in your area, chances are it helps support your area’s 5G network.
-The fact that they were able to reuse these 4G cell towers is partly how all three carriers were able to roll out full, nationwide networks in a short span of time.
+The fact that they were able to reuse these 4G cell towers is partly how all three carriers were able to roll out nationwide networks on such a short timeline.

-As carriers start to roll out midband and high-band (mmWave) spectrum, however, this may change.
-MmWave frequencies can’t travel as far as the Sub-6 frequencies that nationwide networks rely on — and as such, to get mmWave coverage in a city, there have to be hundreds, or even thousands, of small cells around the city.
+As carriers start to roll out midband and high-band (mmWave) spectrum, however, this may change. mmWave frequencies can’t travel as far as the Sub-6 frequencies that nationwide networks rely on — and as such, to get mmWave coverage in a city, there must be hundreds, or even thousands, of small cells around the city.
 These are small white nodes that hang on the side of a building or sometimes on their own little pole.
-Sometimes they’ll be painted a different color to blend in with their environment, but usually they’ll remain white.
+Sometimes they’ll be painted a different color to blend in with their environment, but usually, they’ll remain white.

-More of these small cell towers and nodes are likely to pop up in cities in the near future, especially heavily populated cities.
-It’s a little less likely that we’ll see these in rural areas, however, considering the fact that mmWave coverage won’t reach many people in those areas.
+More of these small cell towers and nodes are likely to pop up in cities in the near future, especially heavily populated ones.
+It’s a little less likely that we’ll see these in rural areas, however, considering that mmWave coverage won’t reach many people in those areas.
 Many of those areas will still, however, get Sub-6 5G coverage, if they don’t have it already.

-In short, no, 5G is not dangerous to your health.
-Concerns around the safety of radio waves have been around for years now, but we have yet to find any evidence suggesting that they’re actually bad for human health despite the 5G conspiracy theories.
-5G’s radio waves are not substantially different from those we’ve been living with for decades at this point.
+Yes, 5G is safe — not dangerous to your health.
+Concerns around the safety of radio waves have been around for years, but we have yet to find any evidence suggesting that they’re actually bad for human health despite the 5G conspiracy theories.
+5G’s radio waves are not substantially different from those we’ve been living with for decades.